Why Use A food Plan At All?

 Lunch: Your lunch break will seem to last a lot longer if you don't have to run out and get some food during the first half.
 Lunch prep is best prep!

 Here's why meal planning is healthier for you than not meal planning.
 When you plan ahead, you can make smart choices related to your personal health and fitness needs.
-You invest time in the process and the time and more spent make the process more valuable to you.
+You invest time in the process and the time spent makes the process more valuable to you.
 The more importance you assign to anything, the more successful you will be.

 Planning also reduces decision fatigue: You can only make so many well judged decisions in a day and if you constantly have to make food decisions because you have no plan, the end of day decisions will ultimately fail you and your health goals will remain a far away dream.

-When you plan and cook your own meals, you are most likely saving money when compared to purchasing the same type of meal in a restaurant.
+When you plan and cook your own meals, you are most likely saving money when compared to purchasing the same type of meal in a restaurant or supermarket ready meal.

 Cooking a classic chicken dinner at home could cost up to 60% less than eating it at a restaurant.